ovoander/ander/README.md

 # Languages

-- This website was coded with Vanilla HTML, and [TailwindCSS](https://tailwindcss.com/).
+- This website is coded completely in vanilla HTML, CSS, and Javascript